-Driving in Russia is fun and it definitely gives you a lot more freedom than using public transport or going on a tour.
+Driving in Russia can be interesting and it definitely gives you a lot more freedom than using public transport or going on a bus, even if the public transport system of the country is very efficient and economical.
 But accident rates in Russia are notoriously high due to bad roads and bad drivers.

-Generally the Russian roads are dangerous, bumpy and unimproved (mostly in the countryside), narrow and poorly maintained; while the petrol stations are still few and far between.
+Generally, the Russian roads are dangerous, bumpy and unimproved (mostly in the countryside), narrow and poorly maintained; while the petrol stations are still few and far between the cities.

-When driving you will also see a lack of adequate signage, a complex Cyrillic alphabet (no English road signs), and keen-eyed traffic police (often corrupt, but not as much as in the past, at least in big cities), that will make your car trip a difficult task.
-In addition, you should also expect huge traffic jams (both in and outside the city) and reckless Russian drivers who have a reputation for being careless and aggressive.
+When driving in Russia you will also see a lack of adequate signage, a complex Cyrillic alphabet (no English road signs), and keen-eyed traffic police (often corrupt, but not as much as in the past, at least in big Russian cities), that can make your car trip a difficult task.
+In addition to that, you should also expect huge traffic jams (both in and outside the city) and reckless Russian drivers who have a reputation for being careless and a bit aggressive.

-For all these reasons, travelling to St Petersburg by car or just driving in Russia isn't really for everybody, but only for intrepid travellers.
+For all these reasons, travelling to St Petersburg by car or just driving in Russia isn't really for everybody, but only for intrepid travellers and good drivers.☺

-If your answer is yes, then before you start your trip make sure to have all of the car's documentation in perfect order as the ever-hungry Russian police will quickly spot and fine any infraction.
+If your answer is YES, then before you go make sure to have all of the car's documentation in perfect order as the ever-hungry Russian police will quickly spot and fine any infraction.

-Apart from being 18 years old and hold a driving license, to legally drive in Russia you should have an International Driving Permit with a Russian translation of your license (better if certified), and the registration and insurance documents for the car (a special insurance).
+Apart from being 18 years old and hold a driving license, to legally drive in Russia, you should have an International Driving Permit with a Russian translation of your license (better if certified), and the registration and insurance documents for the car (special car insurance).

 When on the road, remember to never assume that Russian drivers to your left will behave in a civilized and sane way (like using their indicators, or stopping at red lights), but rather be careful.
 Pay attention to cars coming in the opposite direction or passing you on the left or right.